-CALENDAR 2019-2020
+CALENDAR 2020-2021

 July 4 Independence Day, No Classes

-September 2 Labor Day, No Classes
+September 7 Labor Day, No Classes

+October 8 Fall Advisory Committee Night

-November 28-29 Thanksgiving Break, No Classes
+November 25-27 Thanksgiving Break, No Classes

-December 23-January 1 Christmas Break, No Classes
+December 21-January 1 Christmas Break, No Classes

 January 2 Classes resume

-January 20 Martin Luther King Observance, No Classes
+January 18 Martin Luther King Observance, No Classes

-February 17 Classes
+February 15 President's Day Observance, No Classes Optional for some Adult Ed.
+Classes

+April 2 •

-April 16 ApolloPalooza, No Classes
+April 15 ApolloPalooza, No Classes

-April 10 Good Friday, No Classes

-May 21 (High School Senior Honors Night) No AE classes in High School
+May 27 (High School Senior Honors Night) No AE classes in High School

-May 25 Memorial Day, No Classes
+May 31 Memorial Day, No Classes

-\This calendar is subject to change at/or with any Board of Education, gubernatorial or legislative direction of Ohio General Assembly, and may not apply to all programs.
+^{}This calendar is subject to change at/or with any Board of Education, gubernatorial or legislative direction of Ohio General Assembly, and may not apply to all programs.